 The Fellow is responsible for obtaining a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
 The Fellow must determine if a visa is required and, if necessary, obtain one before travel.

-Applications must be written in English and must be submitted electronically by midnight (Cambridge, MA time) on December 15, 2021.
+Applications must be written in English and must be submitted electronically.
 Scholars can apply to only one type of fellowship at I Tatti per academic year.

 LETTERS OF RECOMMENDATION

-Applicants must have two scholars who know their work well submit recommendations online by December 22, 2021.
+Applicants must have two scholars who know their work well submit recommendations online.
 These recommendations can be written in English, French or Italian.
-In order to give your referees adequate time to submit letters of recommendation, click the reference tab and register them as early as possible.
 Referees will receive an email explaining how to access the system and submit their letters electronically.
-It is the applicants’ responsibility to inform the scholars writing on their behalf of the nature of the project and the deadline for submission.